 - Download the input files

-- Run a new Docker container with the specified image and command
+- Run a new Docker container with the specified image and commands

 - Upload the output files